PocketRelay/Website/docs/server/reverse-proxy.md

 # Reverse Proxy

-Setting up a reverse proxy to work with Pocket Relay
+Learn how to configure a reverse proxy to work with Pocket Relay.

-If you are using your server with a reverse proxy such as [Nginx](https://nginx.org/en/) you will need to configure your server to allow HTTP Upgrades for Pocket Relay to work.
-The Pocket Relay Clients and server use HTTP Upgrades to connect the game clients to the server, see [Technical Overview](../technical/client#connection-upgrading).
-Most reverse proxies don't support handling HTTP upgrades out of the box
+If you're utilizing a reverse proxy like [Nginx](https://nginx.org/en/), you'll need to adjust your server settings to enable HTTP Upgrades for Pocket Relay.
+The Pocket Relay Clients and server use HTTP Upgrades to connect game clients to the server (refer to [Technical Overview](../technical/client#connection-upgrading)).
+Most reverse proxies don't enable support for handling HTTP upgrades out of the box so this must be configured.

-Currently this guide only has an example for **Nginx**, and **Traefik**, if you are using another proxy create a suggestion on the Discord or raise a GitHub issue to have an example added.
+Currently, this guide provides examples for **Nginx** and **Traefik**.
+If you're using another proxy, suggest it on Discord or raise a GitHub issue to include an example.

 :::caution
-If you are exposing your Pocket Relay server to the internet you are expected to have an existing understanding of cyber security and server hosting.
-This guide does not show you how to setup a secure/hardened setup, rather it just shows you what is required in order to make your server work with Pocket Relay, you are expected to configure your servers properly yourself.
+If you are exposing your Pocket Relay server to the internet you are expected to have an existing understanding of cybersecurity and server hosting.
+This guide does not show you how to set up a secure/hardened setup; rather, it just shows you what is required to make your server work with Pocket Relay.
+You are expected to configure your servers properly yourself.

-If you expose your Pocket Relay server to the internet anyone with the Connection URL will be able to connect to it (Unless you specificly prevent them with things such as firewalls or IP whitelisting on your server).
+If you expose your Pocket Relay server to the internet, anyone with the Connection URL will be able to connect to it (unless you specifically prevent them with things such as firewalls or IP whitelisting on your server).

-If you would like to expose your server but only want authorized users to access it you can see the [Client Certificate Auth](#client-certificate-auth) section for how to use client certificates for cryptographic authentication
+If you would like to expose your server but only want authorized users to access it you can see the [Client Certificate Auth](#client-certificate-auth) section for how to use client certificates for cryptographic authentication.
 :::

 ## Basic setup